UW-CTRL/AA548-spr2024/bite-size-notes/week-5-e-SCvx-and-GuSTO-SCP.md

 ## SCOPE
 This note is all about two specific **Sequential Convex Programming (SCP)** algorithms; **Successive Convexification (SCvx)** and **Guaranteed Sequential Trajectory Optimization (GuSTO)**.
 We will briefly introduce SCP before diving into the two algorithms discussing what they are used for and how to use them.
-This is a simplified version of a paper written by researchers from the University of Washington's Autonomous Controls Laboratory (UW ACL), the developers of the two algorithms[1].
+This is a collection of notes taken from a paper written by researchers from the University of
+Washington's Autonomous Controls Laboratory (UW ACL), the developers of the two algorithms[1].

 ## Motivation and Introduction
 Generating safe and reliable trajectories is crucial in the autonomous world through the computation of multidimensional discrete state and control signals within a set of constraints that satisfies a set of specifications while optimizing for a mission objective.
 This challenges engineers and researchers to develop algorithms that focus on the safety, performance, and trustworthiness of trajectory generation.
-Numerical Optimization presents a great solution for the generation and optimization of trajectories to meet objectives so it can be expressed as an optimal control problem which is an extremely powerful tool.
+Numerical Optimization presents a great solution for the generation and optimization of trajectories to meet objectives so it can be expressed as an Optimal Control Problem.

 The optimization problem is solved through the following:
 > 1. **Formulation:** specifications of how the functions to be minimized and constraints to be satisfied are expressed mathematically.